Research Team

 SEEMA SHEKHAWAT

 Seema Shekhawat holds a doctoral degree from the University of Jammu, J&K on the topic “Impact of Conflict Situation, Militancy and Displacement on Women: A Study of Jammu Region.”
 She has written a book titled “Conflict and Displacement in Jammu and Kashmir: The Gender Dimension.”
 She works together with Debidatta Aurobinda Mahapatra [...]
-Currently, both are doing research on the Kashmir across the line of control. [read more]
+Both have been doing research on the Kashmir across the line of control. [read more]

 DEBIDATTA AUROBINDA MAHAPATRA

-Debidatta Aurobinda Mahapatra holds a doctoral degree from the Jawaharlal Nehru Uni-versity, New Delhi on the topic “Russia and the Kashmir Issue Since 1991: Perception, Attitude and Policy.”
+Debidatta Aurobinda Mahapatra is the director of the Mahatma Gandhi Center at the Hindu University of America in Orlando, Florida.
+He has worked with the Centre for Central Eurasian Studies at the University of Mumbai in India.
+He holds a doctoral degree from the Jawaharlal Nehru University, New Delhi on the topic “Russia and the Kashmir Issue Since 1991: Perception, Attitude and Policy.”
 He has written a book titled “India-Russia Partnership: Kashmir, Chechnya and Issues of Convergence.”

 He works together with Seema Shekhawat [...]
-Currently, both are doing research on the Kashmir across the line of control. [read more]
+Both have been doing research on the Kashmir across the line of control. [read more]

 LONE ALICE JOHANSEN